When Children Are Battled Scarred: Signs And Symptoms Of PTSD In Children

 Diagnosing PTSD in children

 As mentioned above, the symptoms of PTSD in children can be diverse and may present differently in children of different ages.
 For example, older children may experience flashbacks that cause them to dissociate from the world around them.
-However, when younger children experience flashbacks, they may reenact the experience through playing with toys or other kids.
+However, when younger children experience flashbacks, they may reenact the experience through playing with toys or peers.

-While children must experience a traumatic event to develop PTSD, other factors may increase the likelihood of the onset of PTSD.
+While children must experience a traumatic event in order to develop PTSD, other factors may increase the likelihood of the onset of PTSD.
 These include a poor support network, experiencing more than one traumatic event, and other psychiatric challenges.
 A mental health professional can take these factors into consideration when they are evaluating a child.

 While parents and caregivers may notice signs of PTSD in their children, other adults should also be on the lookout for signs of trauma in children.
 Teachers, camp counselors, and doctors are all classified as mandated reporters.
-This means that if they suspect the child is experiencing abuse, they must report it to the authorities.
-While not all children who experience trauma will develop PTSD, connecting these children with professionals will help them get the assistance they need to move forward from their trauma.
+This means that if they suspect a child is experiencing abuse, they must report it to the authorities.
+While not all children who experience trauma will develop PTSD, connecting these children with professionals can help them get the assistance they need to move forward from their trauma.

 Treating PTSD in children